 Anti-bacterial, anti-viral, and/or anti-fungal drugs may be used to help prevent infection.
 You may hear this called prophylactic antibiotic use, or just prophylaxis.
 Prophylaxis is only used when there’s a very high risk of getting infections (the immune system is very weak).
-You might also be given antibiotics if you are taking other medicines that can weaken your immune system, such as a long course of steroids or certain immunotherapy or chemotherapy drugs.
+You might also be given antibiotics if you are taking other medicines that can weaken your immune system, such as a long course of steroids or certain chemotherapy drugs.

 The prophylactic antibiotics are stopped when your immune system is no longer so weak (often some time after the immune-weakening drugs are stopped).
 Using antibiotics in this way does not prevent all infections.
 That means it’s still important to use the same precautions as when you aren’t taking preventive antibiotics, and be sure to tell your doctor about any new signs of infection.